 Hot stamping is the appropriate technology for thermal transfer – a variant of the Metallograph® ribbon is manufactured and proven for this process.

 As an example, we expect to print RFID antennas on the inner surfaces of folding cartons.
-With a chip attach machine, and over-coating or laminating with paper in series, plastic inlays become obsolete.
-This meets an environmental goal of many brands.
+With a chip attach machine, and over-coating or laminating with paper in series, plastic inlays become obsolete as a result meeting an environmental goal for many brands.

 Ribbon can also be transferred by foiling.
 The conductor pattern is printed on the substrate by flexography (or inkjet), dried of cured, with the ribbon pressed against the adhesive in a laminator or calendar.
 The ribbon is stripped away with the conductor bonded to the substrate.